Jarrett-Blair/example-datasets-biodiscover/README.md

 We will prove to ourselves (and the world!) that we can store our data in a common format, laying foundations for future collaborations and insect image megadatasets 💾

+The living document for the datathon, including the agenda, can be found [here](https://docs.google.com/document/d/1cKWa8PrLWBIouEVd4cDQMRyp790YwyWv_DP1zxm-vxc/edit?usp=drivesdk).

 # InsectAI data challenges

 The "minidatasets" presented here demonstrate one or more of the common challenges of InsectAI data: